Skip to main content

 • Parrellel Coordinates Plot shows which parameterizations were evaluated and what metric values were observed -- this is useful for getting a high level overview of how thoroughly the search space was explored and which regions tend to produce which outcomes

-• Interaction Analysis Plot shows which parameters have the largest affect on the function and plots the most important parameters as 1 or 2 dimensional surfaces
+• Sensitivity Analysis Plot shows which parameters have the largest affect on the objective using Sobol Indicies

 • Summary lists all trials generated along with their parameterizations, observations, and miscellaneous metadata